-I'm a creative coach, speaker, writer, podcaster and the founder of One Girl Band (a bit of a slashie!).
+I'm a writer, podcaster, creative business coach, and the founder of One Girl Band (a bit of a slashie!).

-I live in Brighton, UK with my partner and my Border Terrier, Barney.
+I’m based in Brighton, UK with my puppy Barney.

 I started my first business, LH design, after a redundancy and a realisation that I was going to have to create the job and life I desired rather than searching relentlessly for it and putting the power into other people’s hands.
 I decided not to go to University - instead I plonked myself into ‘adult’ life and moved out of my family home at 17, and with a string of mental health issues (hello my old friends, anxiety and depression), I wasn’t exactly the dream candidate for a conventional job.

 Starting a paper goods brand with just an internet connection, ink and some paper was truly exciting and I knew it was my calling.
 I felt in my bones that this was what I was meant to do with my life; to be a creative living off of my wares and having the flexibility to live life how I desired to.
 But, at the beginning, that’s not how it panned out.